-Following the opening of Japan's first Orangetheory Fitness in Yokohama, a second Orangetheory Fitness studio is scheduled to open in Azabu Juban this coming December.
+Following the opening of Japan’s first Orangetheory Fitness in Yokohama, a second Orangetheory Fitness studio is scheduled to open in Azabu Juban this coming December.
 Currently, this boutique fitness franchise boasts about 800 studios across nearly 20 countries, including 45 states in America.
-This year, Orangetheory Fitness was named the fastest growing woman-owned company by Forbes.
+In 2017, Orangetheory Fitness was named the fastest growing woman-owned company by Forbes.

 What's the Theory?